JChover/Python_Crash_Course/README.md

 - [List of Python Built-in Types](https://docs.python.org/3/library/stdtypes.html)
 - [The Python Standard Library](https://docs.python.org/3/library/index.html)
 - [Python Module of the Week](https://pymotw.com/3/)
+- [Project Gutenberg](http://gutenberg.org/): Project Gutenberg maintains a collection of literary works that are available in the public domain

 ## Learned
 What I have learned reading this book.
+- The syntax and basics of Python.
-- Better understanding of GitHub.
+- Better understanding of Git and GitHub.
 - How to set up and use PyCharm.
 - How to set up and use Jupyter Notebooks.
 - All the syntax and modifiers of the .md files.